lkloh/lkloh.github.io/_posts/2017-06-30-the-most-useful-resource-for-technical-interview-prep.markdown

 is a really good idea, because they've found a way to ensure everyone interviewing has a strong motivation to do their best and help others do their best as well.
+If you're looking for a software engineering position, you should definitely check them out!